technofocus-pte/cpltextndregionaldepth/README.md

-# Build and Extend Copilots to improve Business Productivity - RIO Workshop
+# Build and Extend Copilots to improve Business Productivity